ImanJowkar/Linux/0-general_working/README.md

 nmap is a network discovery and security auditing tool, there are a variety scans that can be perform nmap, TCP SYN scan is the default and most popular scan option for good reason

 ```
-sudo apt install nmap  # if you want to install nmap in windows you can install zenmap which is a gui for nmap
+sudo apt install nmap  # if you want to install nmap in windows you can install zenmap which is a GUI for nmap

 sudo nmap IP_address
 sudo nmap -sS IP_address